Crown Jewel (2024)

 The 2024 Crown Jewel was a professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE.
-It was the sixth Crown Jewel and took place on Saturday, November 2, 2024, at the Mohammed Abdo Arena in Riyadh, Saudi Arabia as part of Riyadh Season, held primarily for wrestlers from the promotion's Raw and SmackDown brand divisions, with one match involving wrestlers from WWE's developmental brand NXT.
+It was the sixth Crown Jewel and took place on November 2, 2024, at the Mohammed Abdo Arena in Riyadh, Saudi Arabia as part of Riyadh Season, held primarily for wrestlers from the promotion's Raw and SmackDown brand divisions, with one match involving wrestlers from WWE's developmental brand NXT.

 This was the 12th event that WWE held in Saudi Arabia under a 10-year partnership in support of Saudi Vision 2030.
-This would also be the last Crown Jewel in Saudi Arabia as the 2025 event will instead be held in Perth, Australia.
+This was the final Crown Jewel to air on the standalone WWE Network in the vast majority of international markets due to its content merging under Netflix in January 2025 as well as the last to air on Peacock in the United States as ESPN's direct-to-consumer streaming service assumed the main roster PPV and livestreaming rights beginning in September 2025.

 Six matches were contested at the event with a seventh that never officially started and was ruled a no contest.
 The event was based around the crowning of the inaugural men's and women's Crown Jewel Champions, contested between the respective reigning men's and women's world champions of Raw and SmackDown to determine the "best of the best" in the company.
 In the main event, SmackDown's Undisputed WWE Champion Cody Rhodes defeated Raw's World Heavyweight Champion Gunther to become the inaugural men's Crown Jewel Champion, while earlier on the card, Raw's Women's World Champion Liv Morgan defeated SmackDown's WWE Women's Champion Nia Jax to become the inaugural Women's Crown Jewel Champion.
 In other prominent matches, LA Knight defeated Andrade and Carmelo Hayes to retain SmackDown's WWE United States Championship, and in the opening bout, The Bloodline (Solo Sikoa, Jacob Fatu, and Tama Tonga) defeated Roman Reigns and The Usos (Jey Uso and Jimmy Uso) in a six-man tag team match.